Randy Arozarena Player Props: Rays vs. Astros

-Randy Arozarena -- with an on-base percentage of .128 in his past 10 games, 237 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Cristian Javier on the hill, on July 28 at 8:10 PM ET.
+On Saturday, Randy Arozarena (.200 on-base percentage in past 10 games, 167 points below season-long percentage) and the Tampa Bay Rays face the Houston Astros, whose starting pitcher will be Hunter Brown.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Marlins.
+He had a hitless performance in his last game (0-for-2) against the Astros.

 Randy Arozarena Game Info & Props vs. the Astros